Ankcorn/Tailwind-Colors/README.md

-# Tailwind Icons In JS
+# Tailwind Colors In JS

 The colors in tailwind CSS are really nice and I always find myself copying them into my css in js projects so I have put them into a package so I can install it from npm and not copy paste.
 If you find it useful thats cool too.